 - Hepatitis C — cirrhosis of the liver & liver cancer

 - HIV — chronic disease, death

 - HPV — cervical, vulva, vaginal, throat & anal cancers

 HealthyWomen: Can you speak about the specific risks/complications of untreated syphilis?

 Robyn Faye: Untreated syphilis can eventually lead to damage of the brain, eyes, heart, nerves, bones, joints and liver.
 People can be paralyzed, blind, demented or lose feeling in parts of their body.
 Untreated syphilis can also lead to stillborn or developmentally delayed babies.

-HealthyWomen: It’s important to catch these diseases early, but not all show symptoms.
+HealthyWomen: It’s important to catch these infections early, but not all show symptoms.
 How can women protect themselves?

 Robyn Faye: We encourage all women to practice safe sex!